The Chartered Institute of Ecology and Environmental Management (CIEEM) defines Biodiversity Net Gain as:

 "an approach to development that leaves biodiversity in a better state than before."

-To achieve net gain, a project must incorporate a measurable increase in natural habitat over and above what is lost.
+To achieve net gain, a project must have a measurable increase in natural habitat over and above what is lost.

 Once the new Environment Bill becomes law, it will be mandatory for developments to achieve a minimum of 10% net gain.
 However, some councils and infrastructure organisations are already requiring this.

 It is also proposed that all habitats created or enhanced will need to be maintained at that level for at least 30 years.

 Biodiversity is declining in the UK despite updates to policy over recent years.
 The National Biodiversity Network’s State of Nature 2019 report states there has been a 13% decrease in species between 1970 and 2016.

 - Avoidance – avoid any impact if possible.
 Examples include finding an alternative site, retaining habitat features, or changing work timings.
 This is the most preferred option.

 - Mitigation – take action to minimise any impacts of the works.

 - Offset – compensate for impacts.
 This should be a last resort.